HOLY GROUND, a commission by A+C 2020

 Holy Ground is a project commissioned by Art + Christianity working in collaboration with the communities in an around St Andrew’s Church and Shri Nathji Sanatan - Hindu Temple in Leytonstone over 3 seasons during 2020.
 The project explored ideas of Holy Ground in the broadest sense, seeking to connect with spiritual and embodied ideas of landscape and the universe.
 Working with a group of elders from both communities we looked more deeply at ways to connect to the natural world and the notion that all land was once considered sacred.

 We delivered a series of listening sessions exploring ideas around pilgrimage, offerings and community creating collective actions and practices of attunement as embodied notions of spirituality in and around Epping Forest.
-Final outcomes of this work have come together as a exhibition and collection of works Call to Holy Ground.
-We worked with photographer Nikki McClarron during a series of performances with participants for camera.

 The work has included a call out for fellow pilgrims